 - Build histories of report data from which you can spot trends via reports. - Work with report data similarly to how you work with other records in Salesforce.

 From Setup, enter Reporting Snapshots in the Quick Find box, then select Reporting Snapshots to display the Reporting Snapshots page, from which you can create, update, and view all the reporting snapshots in your organization.

-See "Prepare Reporting Snapshots" in the Salesforce Help.
+See Prepare Reporting Snapshots.